-With the exception of Arizona, Missouri, and Montana, all U.S. states, as well as the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands, have instituted a ban on texting while driving for drivers of all ages.
+With the exception of Missouri and Montana, all U.S. states, as well as the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands, have instituted a ban on texting while driving for people of all ages.

 Most states have made texting while driving a primary offense, which means law enforcement has the right to pull over an offender simply for violating the ban.

-In states where the texting prohibition is a secondary offense for those over the age of 18, such as Florida, Nebraska, Ohio, and South Dakota, the texting ban can only be enforced if the driver is also violating a primary offense.
+In states where the texting prohibition is a secondary offense for those over the age of 18, such as Florida, Nebraska and Ohio, the texting ban can only be enforced if the driver is also violating a primary offense.
 For example, if a driver fails to stop at a stop sign because she is distracted by her cell phone, the officer who pulls her over for failing to stop can also cite her for texting while driving.

 The penalties for texting while driving vary from state to state.
 At one end of the spectrum are states like Virginia that charge a $20 fine for a first offense.
 On the other end are states like Alaska that can levy a maximum fine of $10,000, plus a maximum of 10 days in prison for a first offense.
-In between those extremes, drivers face financial penalties ranging from $30 to $750 and additional penalties that may range from demerit points on their licenses to jail time.
+In between those extremes, drivers face financial penalties ranging from $30 to $750.
+They also face additional penalties that may range from demerit points on their licenses to jail time.